eclipse/dash-website/README.md

 ### Update hugo-solstice-theme

-The [hugo-solstice-theme](https://github.com/EclipseFdn/hugo-solstice-theme) was added to this project as a git submodules.
+The [hugo-solstice-theme](https://github.com/EclipseFdn/hugo-solstice-theme) was added to this project as a git submodule.

 ```bash
 git submodule update --remote